 Purpose: The REDI initiative awards small intramural grants to generate pilot data in support of applications with the expectation that the awardees will apply for extramural grant funds.

 Eligibility: All SPH principal faculty, with intent to collaborate across departments or other campus units are invited to submit an application.
 Preference is given to new investigators (investigator who have completed their terminal degree in the last 5 years) at the assistant professor level to help initiate their research programs and established investigators at higher academic ranks who wish to transition to a new area of research or pursue an innovative opportunity.
-NOTE: Recipients (REDI 2015 or REDI 2016 grantees) are not eligible to apply for the 2017 round of funding.
+NOTE: Prior REDI awardees are not eligible to apply for the 2018 round of funding.

-Application Process: As in prior years, a brief application will be required (9 pages total including a 2 page narrative plus accompanying documents).
+Application Process: As in prior years, a brief application will be required.
 Specific instructions to follow in January.

 January: RFA released